GoHypernet/Galileo-examples/r_example/Readme.md

 # Logistic regression in R
-This example uses R to perform a logistic regression on market research data contained in the included excel file.
+This example uses R to perform a logistic regression on market research data contained in the included csv file.